UofABioinformaticsHub/Intro-NGS-Sept-2017/install/ubuntuInstall.md

 Copying and pasting the given code may be the easiest way to make sure everything works.

 - Open a Terminal and enter these lines one at a time.
 Enter `y` where required.
 - The prefix `sudo` means *super user do* and gives the system authorisation to install software.
 You'll need to enter your password the first time, but this will only be required once, or until the session times out.
+If you see a message saying `sudo: unable to resolve host...` just ignore it.
+(No-one knows why all the VMs do this.)

 - This first line just updates the locations for all of the software repositories